How well will Russian wheat aphid cross the green bridge this season?

 *Research was funded by the GRDC investment ‘Russian wheat aphid regional risk assessment and regional thresholds’ (UOA1805-018RTX).

-Cover image: Photo by Elia Pirtle, Cesar Australia
+Cover image: A Russian wheat aphid adult.
+Note the lack of apparent siphunculi and short antennae.
+Photo by Elia Pirtle, Cesar Australia

 What is Pestfacts south-eastern?